skrusche63/spark-insight/README.md

 The customer's engagement with a business is reflected by a wide range of events, such as e-commerce orders (or transactions), service calls, social media comments and more.
 All these events are indicative of the customer's loyalty to a certain business.

 **Loyalty** is usually defined as the strength of the relationship between a customer and a certain business.
-A higher degree of loyality results in more purchase transactions and at a higher frequency.
+A higher degree of loyalty results in more purchase orders at a higher frequency.

+Customer loyalty is an important parameter e.g. for marketing, for almost any kind of business.
+Loyalty, however, can not be directly observer and measured.
+It is an internal customer state, that must be inferred adn predicted from customer engagement events.

+> Customer Loyalty is a highly valuable insight derived from customer engagement data using **Predictive Analytics**.

 ### Association Rule (AR) Mining